navikt/ai-lab-language-api/README.md

 http://localhost:8080/language

-The notebooks folders contain a jypyter notebook with examples
+The notebooks folders contain a jupyter notebook with examples